mtribaldos/mtribaldos.github.io/_posts/2021-11-9-API-Versioning.md

 title: API Versioning
 ---

-## Should I have to change an API code?

 Software is made to be able to adapt to any circumstance, even if one can think it has reached a good degree of stability.
 So the question wouldn't be WHETHER as much as HOW.
 The challenge becomes how best to manage these changes.

 Evolving an API is not an easy path.
 An API stands for a "contract", that is something that both the API provider and the API consumer agree upon.
 The stability one would expect from these contracts may seem to contradict the ability to change, inherent in all kinds of software.
 So the strong duty of care to their consumers developers building and designing an API (providers) must have.